The 10 Best Daniel Day-Lewis Films

 From refusing to wear clothes that weren’t accessible to his character in the year the film was set in and contracting pneumonia, to demanding crew to wheel him around on set because his character can’t walk, Daniel Day-Lewis will do anything for his character.
 In his character, rather.
 The English actor, son of Poet Laureate Cecil Day-Lewis and son-in-law of the great Arthur Miller, is currently retired by his own admission.
 In a career spanning almost four decades, Day-Lewis has hardly focused on volume.
 His complete and stout devotion to method acting has seen his career defined by the characters he’s played, not by repute or status as a global star, although it would be imprudent not to call him one.
 His co-stars claim to have met the real Day-Lewis not until after the shoot gets over.

 Two-time collaborator Paul Thomas Anderson once said about his unique method, “From a director’s point of view… it’s incredible.
 You have your own three-dimensional character living for you.
 You just follow him and film him”.
 His theatrical virtuousness has seen glorious compensation from major awards, including the Academy, who have honored him for the Best Lead Actor thrice.
 Day-Lewis’ lives in his characters are an eclectic mix.
 A homosexual working-class man; an American President; an Irish boxer; an American oil tycoon; the list is endless.
-We’ve taken it upon ourselves to make a list of some of his best works till date, until, maybe, he returns a couple of years from now playing an actor who’s been retired for five years and has since taken up fashion designing, or gardening, or shoemaking since.
+We’ve taken it upon ourselves to make a list of some of Daniel Day-Lewis best movies till date, until, maybe, he returns a couple of years from now playing an actor who’s been retired for five years and has since taken up fashion designing, or gardening, or shoemaking since.
 With him, anything is possible.

 10. The Unbearable Lightness of Being (1988)